wottpal/kirby-anchor-headings/README.md

 # Roadmap

 - [x] Add an [example with advanced markup](ADVANCED.md) & styling to the `README.md`
+- [ ] Improve ID generation by collapsing consecutive '-' to one
 - [ ] Allow non integer values for `enum.start` like `A` or `i` and conitnue enumeration with this style.